-Sometimes things won't happen as a character expected - their gun jams, their grenade goes off next to them, their target is knocked out of sight, etc. On occasion it will be ridiculous for a character to carry on with their declared actions - for example, if he declares all of his actions shooting a particular target, which is then knocked out of sight.
-In these circumstances the GM may allow the character to change his actions.
-The character must pass an Initiative test and, if successful, he can re-declare any actions not yet spent this turn, but must spend his next action as a pause for breath action.
-If it is failed, then the sudden turn of events flummoxes him and his turn ends.
-GMs should be wary about letting players change their characters' actions too often; the players should learn to plan for the consequences of their actions rather than rely on the goodwill of the GM!
+Sometimes things won't happen as a character expected - the gun jams, their grenade goes off next to them, their target knocked out of sight, etc. On occasion it will be ridiculous for character to carry on with their declared actions - for example, he declares all of his actions shooting a particular target, which then knocked out of sight.
+In these circumstances the GM m allow the character to change his actions.
+The character must pa an Initiative test and, if successful, he can re-declare any action not yet spent this turn, but must spend his next action as a paus for breath action.
+If it is failed, then the sudden turn of even flummoxes him and his turn ends.
+GMs should be wary about letting players change their characters' actions too often; the players should learn to plan for the consequences of their action rather than rely on the goodwill of the GM!